IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/button.md

 ### Contained Button

-Use `variant` attribute to add a simple contained button in your component template.
+Use the `variant` attribute to add a simple contained button in your component template.
 Note that if you do not set variant, by default it will be set to contained.

 ```html
 <igc-button variant="contained">Contained</igc-button>